 1 p.m. to 9 p.m.
 Tuesday at Springs School.

-This increase is within the district’s tax-cap limit of 0.13 percent, so a simple majority vote will be required to approve the budget.
-School taxes on the average single-family house would rise 0.59 percent, from $98.42 per $100 of assessed value to $99 per $100 of assessed value.
+This increase is within the district’s tax-cap limit of 2.24 percent, so a simple majority vote will be required to approve the budget.
+School taxes on the average single-family house would rise 1.8 percent, from $99 per $100 of assessed value to $100.78 per $100 of assessed value.
+Budget presentation figures note the increase is $71 per year for a home assessed at $400,000; $107 per year for a home assessed at $600,000; and $142 per year for a home assessed at $800,000.

-A proposition seeks authorization for the school board to enter into a three-year installment purchase agreement for a 66-seat bus.
-The first-year installment payment would be no more than $42,000 — funds that are included in the proposed budget.
-The total for three years would be $120,971.
+A proposition seeks authorization for the school board to make a three-year installment purchase agreement for a 66-seat bus.
+The first-year installment payment would be no more than $40,000, a cost that is included in the proposed budget.
+The total estimated three-year cost would be $99,788.